ekhadley/puzzle/README.md

 # Puzzle Solver
-  This code is a project whose aim is to automatically extract features from pictures of puzzle pieces from, and then use that information to solve the puzzle.
+  This code is a project whose aim is to automatically extract features from pictures of puzzle pieces, and then use that information to solve the puzzle.
 Calibrator and cameraparam is code for getting information about the camera matrix and distortion, which is not currently corrected as of the most recent version, but the code is there.
 You will find the image processing/info extraction code in piece.py.
 Most of the solving code is in puzl.py. bState is a class